Day Trip from Rome to Ariccia in the Castelli (don’t forget the local porchetta)

-Ask any Roman, and they’ll all tell you the same: the favorite day-trip destination within an hour’s drive beyond Italy’s bustling capital, is the Castelli.
+Ask any Roman, and they’ll all tell you the same: the best day-trip destination within an hour’s drive beyond Italy’s bustling capital, is the Castelli.

 The Castelli Romani–which is Italian for, “Roman Castles”–is a group of communes in the province of Rome, located at short distance from the Eternal City, at the foot of the Alban Hills.
 These lush rolling hills became known as the Roman ‘castles,’ after Popes and royalty began building fortresses and summer escape villas in the hamlet towns along the shores of the two volcanic lakes of Nemi and Albano.
 Exquisite castle examples are the Savelli Citadel in Rocca Priora, the Baronal Sforza Cesarini Palace in Genzano, or the stunning Villa Aldobrandini in Frascati, to mention a few.

-The town of Ariccia, with its Bernini-designed Palazzo Chigi, is a perfect day-trip destination.
+Here you’ll find the town of Ariccia, with its Bernini-designed Palazzo Chigi, is a perfect day-trip destination for Rome.
 It offers wonderful sightseeing opportunities, and the chance to eat the best roast pork you ever had in your life.
 Here’s your detailed itinerary.

 - Take the subway Metro A to Anagnina and exit the subway station.
 Outside on the parking lot is where the CoTral bus terminal.